RyanFrantz/engineering/operability_reviews.md

 #### Pre-production
 * Has any of the system/product been in production for some time already?
 * If not, could it have been?
+  * If so, why did we choose not to do so?

 #### Feature Flags and Ramped Launching

 * Do we have any on/off switches for this system/product launch?
 * Is it possible to turn up this system/product on a percentage basis or launch it dark?
   * If so, provide links to relevant documentation.